SamyMo7amed/MVC_Project/README.md

-this project to solve some tasks
+this project to solve some tasks  and i can say that isn't project as the meanning of the word "project"